 With respect to clinical development, our CROs have taken measures to implement remote and virtual approaches, including remote patient monitoring where possible, to maintain patient safety and trial continuity and to preserve trial integrity.
-While we have not experienced a material impact to our business, during the first half of 2020, all clinical sites for the Phase I/II trial of BT1718 being conducted by CRUK in the United Kingdom temporarily paused enrollment of new patients due to the COVID-19 pandemic.
-The pause in enrollment was lifted during the second quarter of 2020 and patient enrollment in the Phase IIa portion of the clinical trial is underway.
-We are also currently enrolling patients in a Phase I/II clinical trial for BT5528 and BT8009 in the United States.
+While we have not experienced a material impact to our business, during the first half of 2020, all clinical sites for the Phase I/IIa trial of BT1718 being conducted by CRUK in the United Kingdom temporarily paused enrollment of new patients due to the COVID-19 pandemic.
+The pause in enrollment was lifted during the second quarter of 2020 and patient enrollment in the Phase IIa portion of the clinical trial remains underway.
+We are also currently enrolling patients in a Phase I/II clinical trial for BT5528 and BT8009, in the United States and the United Kingdom, as well as in other countries.
 Clinical trial sites have remained open and activities are ongoing.
-However, as the COVID-19 pandemic continues, we anticipate our ability to enroll patients in these trials may be impacted.
+However, changes in circumstances related to the ongoing COVID-19 pandemic could result in future pauses in or other impacts on enrollment.
 We could also see an impact on the ability to supply study drug, report trial results, or interact with regulators, ethics committees or other important agencies due to limitations in regulatory authority employee resources or otherwise.
 In addition, we rely on contract research organizations or other third parties to assist us with clinical trials, and we cannot guarantee that they will continue to perform their contractual duties in a timely and satisfactory manner as a result of the ongoing COVID-19 pandemic.
-If the COVID-19 pandemic is exacerbated or persists for an extended period of time, we could experience significant disruptions to our clinical development timelines, which would adversely affect our business, financial condition, results of operations and growth prospects.
+If the COVID-19 pandemic is exacerbated or persists for an extended period of time, or if additional new variants of COVID-19 emerge, we could experience significant disruptions to our clinical development timelines, which would adversely affect our business, financial condition, results of operations and growth prospects.